Skip to main content

 For New Employees

-If you want to enroll in an FSA, you must enroll within three months of your hire date.
-Then your FSA start date will be the first day of the month following 90 days of eligible employment.
+If you want to enroll in an FSA, you must enroll within 30 days of your hire date.
+Your FSA start date will be the first day of the month following 90 days of eligible employment.
 You can file and be reimbursed for claims for eligible services received on or after your FSA start date.
 Payroll deductions begin upon the first paycheck after eligibility.
 For example, if you were hired on July 10, your payroll deductions would start with your November paycheck.
 The amount you elect will be deducted evenly from each paycheck for that year, beginning with the first paycheck after three months of employment.

 For Current Employees